Secured Versus Unsecured Business Loans: Everything SMBs Need To Know

 What is a Secured Loan?

 Secured loans are loans that are backed up with some form of collateral.
 Collateral is something pledged as “security” for repayment of a loan.
 In the event that you cannot repay your loan, you may lose the collateral.
+Inherently, this makes the loans structurally riskier than no collateral loans because you physically have something to lose.

 Often, if you’re seeking a substantial amount of money, secured loans will be your main option.
 Lenders are more likely to loan larger sums of money if there is valuable collateral backing up the loan.
+If you are a few days late on your mortgage payment, for example, the bank will not immediately seize your house.
+But if you continue missing payments and violating the terms of the mortgage, the bank may exercise its legal right to issue a lien.

 Examples of Secured Loans: